iejMac/video2dataset/examples/distributed_spark.md

 # Distributed video2dataset tutorial

-video2dataset can be used on a single machine to download and resize at around NEEDS BENCHMARKING sample/s/core.
+video2dataset can be used on a single machine to download at around 14 sample/s/core.

 However, what if you have billion of samples and you don't want to wait weeks ?